 your lifestyle and aspirations.

-In the Flackville / Marian U neighborhood, 41.9% of the working population is employed in
+In the Flackville / Marian U neighborhood, 38.9% of the working population is employed in

 sales and service jobs, from major sales accounts, to working in fast food restaurants.

-clerical, assistant, and tech support occupations, with 21.3% of the residents employed.
+clerical, assistant, and tech support occupations, with 23.3% of the residents employed.

-Other residents here are employed in manufacturing and laborer occupations
+Other residents here are employed in executive, management, and professional occupations